Survey of Low-Resource Machine Translation: Use of multilingual data

 More recent work has looked into the benefits of sharing only certain parts of multilingual models, ensuring language-dependent components.
 For example, \citet{Platanios2018-bx} present a contextual parameter generator component, which allows finer control of the parameter sharing across different languages. \citet{fan_beyond_2020} also include language-specific components by sharing certain parameters across pre-defined language groups in order to efficiently and effectively upscale the number of languages included (see Section~\ref{sec:multi-massive}).

 In a bid to both simplify the model (also reducing the number of parameters) and to maximally encourage sharing between languages, \citet{Ha2016-qo} and \citet{johnson2017google} proposed to use a single encoder and decoder to train all language directions (known as the universal encoder-decoder).
 Whereas \citet{Ha2016-qo} propose language-specific embeddings, \citet{johnson2017google} use a joint vocabulary over all languages included, which has the advantage of allowing shared lexical representations (and ultimately this second strategy is the one that has been retained by the community).
 The control over the target language was ensured in both cases by including pseudo-tokens indicating the target language in the source sentence.
 Although not trained or evaluated on low-resource language pairs, the model by \citet{johnson2017google} showed promise in terms of the ability to model multilingual translation with a universal model, and zero-shot translation (between language directions for which no parallel training data was provided) was also shown to be possible.
+The model was later shown to bring improvements when dealing with translation into several low-resource language varieties \citep{Lakew2018-or}, a particular type of multilingual MT where the several target languages are very similar.
 We shall see in the next section (Section~\ref{sec:multi-massive}) how scaling up the number of languages used for training can be beneficial in the low-resource setting.

 Combining multilingual models, with the transfer learning approaches of the previous section, \citet{neubig2018rapid} present a number of approaches for adaptation of multilingual models to new languages.
 The authors consider cold- and warm-start scenarios, depending on whether the training data for the new language was available for training the original multilingual model.
 They find that multilingual models fine-tuned with the low-resource language training data mixed in with data from a similar high-resource language (i.e. similar-language regularisation) give the best translation performance.